-I’ve had ::Meditatio:: in some way/shape/form for almost 15 years and it has been in this form (though not necessarily at this address) for the last 13 years.
-I moved it in September 2005 because some people found my site and used it against my husband and I. Since I would really like not to have to make this whole site passworded, I’m setting up some ground rules.
+I’ve had Meditatio in some way/shape/form for 23 years and it has been in this form (though not necessarily at this address) for the last 20 years.
+I moved it in September 2005 because some people found my site and used it against my former husband and me.
+Since I would really like not to have to make this whole site passworded, I’m setting up some ground rules.

 - I am entitled to have my own opinions on issues.
-I am unapologetically Christian, semi-conservative, pro-Obama, and a whole host of other things.
+I am unapologetically Christian, semi-conservative, an unapologetic Democrat, and a whole host of other things.
 I respect that you may not be, so do me a favor and let me have my beliefs, m’kay?

 - I have the right to express my feelings in a healthy way.
 I may be a former pastor’s wife but I am also human.
 If I get frustrated with something, let me be frustrated, OK?
 It’s better that I express it on here and get it out of my system than carry it with me and let it affect the rest of my day and how I deal with other people.